tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 6.2 Execution Process is Agnostic (non-normative)

-The Test descriptions in BDQ Core are designed to be able to be used anywhere in the lifecycle of biodiversity data, and are designed to be independent of the environment in which the Tests are run.
+The Test descriptions in BDQ Core are designed to be able to be used anywhere in the life cycle of biodiversity data, and are designed to be independent of the environment in which the Tests are run.
 Tests may be run-

 - at the point of initial collection or observation of organisms,
 - to support data transcription,